idanidan29/Machine_Learning_Visualizer/README.md

 Welcome to the **Machine Learning Visualizer App**, an interactive full-stack platform to explore, understand, and compare machine learning algorithms through live visualizations and pseudocode walkthroughs.

-> ⚠️ **Note**: This project is still in active development—expect frequent updates and features!
+> ⚠️ **Note**: This project is still in active development expect frequent updates and features!

 🔗 Live App: https://machine-learning-visualizer.vercel.app